ROCm/rocDecode/docs/reference/rocDecode-sw-decoder.rst

 The rocDecode software decoder API
 ********************************************************************

-The rocDecode software decoder API exposed in |rocdecoderhost|_ is used to decode frames that have been demultiplexed (demuxed) by :doc:`the FFmpeg demuxer <./how-to/using-rocDecode-ffmpeg>`.
+The rocDecode software decoder API exposed in |rocdecodehost|_ is used to decode frames that have been demultiplexed (demuxed) by :doc:`the FFmpeg demuxer <../how-to/using-rocDecode-ffmpeg>`.

 Decoding parameters are stored in the ``RocDecoderHostCreateInfo`` struct and passed to ``rocDecCreateDecoderHost()`` to create a new software decoder. ``rocDecCreateDecoderHost()`` returns a handle to the decoder.
 For example: